-Magnesium is one of those minerals that quietly makes a big difference to our bodies.
-It helps boost energy metabolism, aids nerve signaling, and ensures that muscles contract properly.
+Magnesium is one of those minerals that quietly makes a big difference for our bodies.
+It helps kickstart metabolism, supports nerve signaling, and ensures muscles contract and relax properly.
+Regardless of your life stage, magnesium helps support blood pressure, sleep quality and bone health — so a magnesium deficiency can negatively affect these areas.

-When your body gets the right balance of minerals and vitamins, you create the best conditions for your well-being.
-Although your daily diet often only provides a small amount of what you need, it is both possible and straightforward to increase your intake of magnesium, among other things, through conscious food choices and a few good habits.
-Here are a few helpful and easy tips for combating magnesium deficiency.
+When your body has the right balance of minerals and vitamins, you create the best conditions for well-being.
+Although everyday food often provides only a small portion of what’s needed, it’s both possible and simple to increase magnesium intake through mindful food choices and a few healthy habits.
+Here are a few gentle and easy tips to help counteract magnesium deficiency.

 What is magnesium and what does it do for the body?

-The benefits of magnesium include helping to activate hundreds of enzyme processes and acting as an indispensable aid to the enzymes that, among other things, keep the energy metabolism going.
-When magnesium binds to ATP—the body's most important source of energy—it releases the energy that cells need.
-If you have a magnesium deficiency, your energy levels can become uneven, and fatigue can creep in when you least expect it.
+Among its benefits, magnesium helps activate hundreds of enzyme processes and acts as an essential helper for the enzymes that keep metabolism running.
+When magnesium binds to ATP — the body’s main energy currency — the energy cells need is released.
+If you lack magnesium, energy levels can become uneven and fatigue may sneak up on you when you least expect it.

 Magnesium supports both the nervous system and muscle function with impressive precision.
-In the nervous system, the mineral helps regulate the flow of calcium through the cells' channels, which creates calmer signaling and allows the muscles to relax nicely after a contraction.
+In the nervous system, the mineral helps regulate calcium flow through cellular channels, which calms signaling and allows muscles to relax properly after contraction.

-The bones act as a store for a large part of the body's magnesium, and together with calcium, vitamin D, other important vitamins, and vitamin K, it contributes to building strong bones that can accompany you through all stages of life.
+Bones serve as a reservoir for a large part of the body’s magnesium, and together with calcium, vitamin D, other essential vitamins and vitamin K, it helps build strong bones that support you through every stage of life.

-In addition, magnesium helps regulate blood sugar by affecting insulin receptors and glucose transport, supports stomach acid production, DNA and protein synthesis, and heart rhythm.
+Magnesium also helps regulate blood sugar by influencing insulin receptors and glucose transport, supports stomach acid production, DNA and protein synthesis, and contributes to a steady heartbeat.

-A stable supply of magnesium creates the best conditions for enzyme activity and energy metabolism – a loving investment that gives you more energy in everyday life.
+A steady supply of magnesium creates the best conditions for enzymatic activity and metabolism — a caring investment that gives you more energy in daily life.

 How much do we need?

-Magnesium requirements vary depending on age, gender, and life situation, but for most adults, a daily intake of around 300 to 420 mg is a good rule of thumb, obtained through both food and drink.
+Magnesium needs vary by age, sex and life situation, but for most adults a daily intake of around 300 to 420 mg is a useful guideline, obtained from food and drink.

-- Growing teenagers: at the upper end of the spectrum
+- Growing teenagers: toward the upper end of the range

-The EU has set the upper limit for magnesium from dietary supplements at approximately 250 mg per day for adults – this is primarily to avoid stomach problems.
+The EU has set an upper limit for magnesium from supplements at about 250 mg per day for adults — primarily to avoid gastrointestinal side effects.

-Intense training periods, high sweat production, frequent alcohol consumption, and prolonged stress can slightly increase the need for magnesium, but remember that we all have unique needs.
+Intense training periods, heavy sweating, frequent alcohol intake and prolonged stress can slightly increase magnesium needs, but remember that individual requirements vary.

 Signs of deficiency and who is at risk

-A slight magnesium deficiency is actually quite common, and the first signs may appear as vague symptoms, as if you have just had a busy day:
+A mild magnesium deficiency is actually quite common, and the first signs can appear as vague symptoms, similar to how you might feel after a busy day:

-- Muscle twitches and cramps – e.g., in the calves or feet
+- Muscle twitches and cramps — e.g., in calves or feet

 - Restlessness and poor sleep quality

-- Headaches or migraines that occur more often than usual
+- Headaches or migraines occurring more often than usual

-- Heart palpitations or an irregular pulse in those who are extra sensitive
+- Palpitations or irregular pulse in those who are particularly sensitive

-- Older people who eat less or have reduced absorption
+- Elderly people who eat less or have reduced absorption

 - Those with gastrointestinal diseases that affect absorption